TeamCodeStream/codestream-server/api_server/docs/unified-cfg-file.md

 Each record (line) in the file is a list of colon (`:`) delimeted fields.

-1. The first field is the name of the source configuration (usually one of the configurations downloaded with the `dt-update-secrets` command).
+1. The first field is the name of the source configuration (usually one of the configurations downloaded with the `dt-dev-update-secrets` command).

 2. The second field is the name of your custom configuration.